memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 > **Note:** In case you're wondering what happens with duplicated keys and/or values, try it out based on what we'll learn in the next section, where we'll create our own bindings.

-Since `nordic,nrf-uarte.yaml` doesn't seem to define anything related to our properties - just like in the article on `Kconfig` - we once again have to follow the include tree.
+Since `nordic,nrf-uarte.yaml` doesn't seem to define anything related to our properties - just like in the [article about Kconfig]({% post_url 2024-01-24-practical_zephyr_kconfig %}) - we once again have to follow the include tree.
 Let's try `nordic,nrf-uart-common.yaml`:

 `zephyr/dts/bindings/serial/nordic,nrf-uart-common.yaml`
 ```yaml